 NIMH-funded neuroscience research is revealing brain mechanisms underlying the impulsively, mood instability, aggression, anger, and negative emotion seen in BPD.
 Studies suggest that people predisposed to impulsive aggression have impaired regulation of the neural circuits that modulate emotion.
 10 The amygdala, a small almond-shaped structure deep inside the brain, is an important component of the circuit that regulates negative emotion.

 In response to signals from other brain centers indicating a perceived threat, it marshals fear and arousal.
-This might be more pronounced under the influence of drugs like alcohol, or stress.
+This might be more pronounced when stressed.
 Areas in the front of the brain (pre-frontal area) act to dampen the activity of this circuit.
 Recent brain imaging studies show that individual differences in the ability to activate regions of the prefrontal cerebral cortex thought to be involved in inhibitory activity predict the ability to suppress negative emotion.
 11

 Studies that translate basic findings about the neural basis of temperament, mood regulation and cognition into clinically relevant insightsâ€”which bear directly on BPDâ€”represent a growing area of NIMH-supported research.
 Research is also underway to test the efficacy of combining medications with behavioral treatments like DBT, and gauging the effect of childhood abuse and other stress in BPD on brain hormones.
 Data from the first prospective, longitudinal study of BPD, which began in the early 1990s, is expected to reveal how treatment affects the course of the illness.
 It will also pinpoint specific environmental factors and personality traits that predict a more favorable outcome.
 The Institute is also collaborating with a private foundation to help attract new researchers to develop a better understanding and better treatment for BPD.